Sir Abu Nu'ayr: Economy

 Crescent Petroleum is the concession holder of the area.
 The acreage is flanked to the north-northeast by Dubai's Fateh Oil Field complex, to the north by the Sirri Island oil field of Iran, and to the west by the prolific oil and gas fields of Abu Dhabi.

+Ecology and conservation

+Sir Bu Nair is one of the most important hawksbill turtle nesting sites in the Persian Gulf and the most important in the United Arab Emirates, with turtles nesting on its beaches between March and June.
+The surrounding waters support more than 70 species of reef fish and around 40 species of coral, and the reserve has been included on the IUCN Green List of Protected and Conserved Areas in recognition of its management.